NellowTCS/CYD-Home/ESP32-2432S022C/PINOUT.md

 - **Audio Output** (speaker on GPIO26).

 For detailed usage, refer to the ESP32-S2 datasheet and the board's documentation in /Manufacturer Documentations/2.2inch_ESP32-2432S022/5-Schematic for specific hardware configurations.

----

-This updated `pinout.md` file incorporates the specific pin assignments for the display, touch controller, SD card, and speaker as defined in the configuration, while maintaining the general pinout from the diagram.
-Let me know if you'd like further clarification or additional details!